Employee engagement model: Top 11 models, examples & best practices

 Airbnb's engagement model revolves around its "Belong Anywhere" philosophy, reflecting the company's commitment to diversity, inclusion, and belonging.
 They strive to create an inclusive workplace culture where employees from diverse backgrounds feel welcome and valued.

-Airbnb offers various programs and initiatives to support employee well-being, such as flexible work arrangements, diversity training, and employee resource groups.
+Airbnb offers various programs and initiatives to support employee well-being, such as flexible work arrangements, diversity training, employee resource groups, and guidance on maximizing benefits like Airbnb tax deductions.
 This emphasis on inclusivity fosters a sense of belonging among employees, driving higher levels of engagement and collaboration.

-How to choose an employee engagement model framework for your company?
+Choosing the right employee engagement model for your company

 Selecting the right employee engagement model framework for your company is a crucial decision that can impact productivity, retention, and overall employee satisfaction.
 Here's a step-by-step guide to help you make an informed choice: